-Where do the most challenges of the Permit-to-Work process root from?
+Roots of the most of the Permit-to-Work process challenges

-At Unite-X, we always start with Kaizen.
-This is a session where everyone involved in the Permit to Work safety process is able to design the flow in the most efficient way.
+At Unite-X, we always start with Kaizen, a session where everyone involved in the Permit to Work safety process is able to co-design the flow in the most efficient way.
 We do so because we believe that an improvement and simplification of the flow should always precede digitalization.

-In our experience running over a few hundred sessions, we see root causalities that trigger all other challenges with permitting processes that were not necessarily seen by the management at the purchasing stage.
+In our experience running over a few hundred sessions, we see how these effects generate other problems with permitting processes:

 • Operational Waste: The process is not efficient and full of operational waste